-Purchase order financing is for resellers and contract manufacturers who don’t have the necessary funds to fill customer PO’s.
-A purchase order finance company funds or guarantees payment to your manufacturer or supplier so you can fill the orders.
+Purchase order financing is ideal for resellers and contract manufacturers who don’t have the necessary funds to fill large customer PO’s.
+A purchase order finance company funds or guarantees payment to your manufacturer or supplier so you can purchase necessary inventory of goods or supplies.

 Most PO finance companies will partner with an invoice factoring company to purchase your invoice upon the sale of goods to your customer.
 Sometimes, the PO finance company will handle both the PO financing and invoice factoring.

-Due to its technical and risky nature, PO financing requires special expertise and a deep understanding of the risks and nuisances involved with this somewhat unconventional type of financing.
-There aren’t but a handful of companies that focus exclusively on PO financing.
-You’ll find most of these companies listed here on FactoringClub.
+Due to its technical and risky nature, PO financing requires special expertise and a deep understanding of the risks involved with this unconventional type of financing.
+There are only a handful of companies that focus exclusively on PO financing.

 - Submit your PO’s to the PO finance company (POFC).